crossplane/crossplane/docs/introduction/composition.md

 Multiple compositions may satisfy a particular kind of composite resource, and the author of a composite resource (or resource claim) may select which composition will be used.
-This allows an infrastructure operator to offer their application operators a choice between multiple opinionated classes of infrastructure, allowing them to explicitly specify only some configuration.
-An infrastructure operator may offer their application operators the choice between an "Azure" and a "GCP" composition when creating a `MySQLInstance` for example, Or they may offer a choice between a "production" and a "staging" composition.
-They can also offer a default composition in case application operators do not supply a composition selector or enforce a specific composition in order to override the composition choice of users for all instances.
-In all cases, the application operator may configure any value supported by the composite resource's schema, with all other values being deferred to the composition.
+This allows a platform builder to expose a subset of configuration to their customers in a granular fashion, and defer the rest to fixed classes of configuration.
+A platform builder may offer their customers the choice between an "Azure" and a "GCP" composition, or they may offer a choice between a "production" and a "staging" composition.
+They can also offer a default composition in case their customers do not supply a composition selector or enforce a specific composition in order to override the composition choice of users for all instances.
+In all cases, the customer may configure any value supported by the composite resource's schema, with all other values being deferred to the composition.

 The below `Composition` satisfies the `CompositeMySQLInstance` defined in the previous section by composing an Azure SQL server, firewall rule, and resource